Privacy Policy

 Pro-cess Business Solutions ("Pro-cess", "we", "us") operates the Pro-cess platform at app.pro-cess.co.uk.
 We provide cloud-based business management software for trades and service businesses across the United Kingdom.

-If you have questions about this policy or how we handle your data, you can reach us at [email protected].
+This policy applies to all three surfaces.
+If you have questions about how we handle your data, you can reach us at [email protected].

 What this policy covers